camunda/camunda-docs/docs/components/modeler/web-modeler/advanced-modeling/business-rule-task-linking.md

 import PropertiesPanelImg from './img/brt_properties-panel.png'

-You can use one of the following approaches to link the DMN decision to be called by a [business rule task](/components/modeler/bpmn/business-rule-tasks/business-rule-tasks.md).
+You can use either of the following approaches to link the DMN decision to be called by a [business rule task](/components/modeler/bpmn/business-rule-tasks/business-rule-tasks.md).

 ## Using the link button

-1. Select a business rule task from the canvas and a link icon will appear at the bottom right.
+1. Select a business rule task from the canvas.
+A link icon appears at the bottom right.
 2. Click the link icon and choose any decision from the same project.
 3. Click **Link** to complete the linking process.
 In the properties panel, the value **DMN decision** is chosen for the **Implementation** property, and the Decision ID of the decision you chose to link is automatically copied to the **Called decision** section.